patronasxdxd/CTFS/docs/TransitSwap.md

 This message can include data that specifies which function of the target contract you want to call and with what arguments.

-The victims that were chosen had approved all Wrapped BNB to contract Claimtokens, the attacker could look at past transactions to see which other user accounts had approved this allowance.
+The victims that were chosen had approved all Wrapped BNB to contract Claimtokens, the attacker could look at past transactions to see which other wallets had approved this allowance.

-in our case `0x006de4df00....`  will call the `transferFrom` with the given parameters such as victim address, destination wallet, and amount.
+in our case `0x006de4df00....`  will call the `transferFrom` function with the given parameters such as victim address, destination wallet, and amount.

 ### Exploit code